spacelift-io/user-documentation/docs/integrations/api.md

 ```

 !!! warning
-    Make sure you persist this data somewhere on your end - we don't store the token and it cannot be retrieved or recreated afterwards.
+    Make sure you save this data somewhere on your end.
+Spacelift doesn't store the token, and it cannot be retrieved or recreated afterwards.

-For programmatic access, the key ID and secret pair needs to be exchanged for an API token using a GraphQL mutation:
+For programmatic access, exchange the key ID and secret pair for an API token using a GraphQL mutation:

 ```graphql
 mutation GetSpaceliftToken($id: ID!, $secret: String!) {